Narcis-Ionut/React-ToDo-List/README.md

 # JavaScript-PersonalProject-HabitTracker
-This is an app which I have designed in order to keep track of one's habits.
+This is a simple ToDo List just for fun .